1300 307 576 Call now Request a callback

 Fly species

-Flies can regularly be found in homes and businesses across Australia.
-Some species are more common than others and are attracted to different environments suited to their natural habits and lifecycle.
-Knowledge of the habits, seasonality and lifecycle of a fly species helps in choosing the most effective prevention and control methods.
+Flies are common across homes and businesses in Australia, and understanding Australian fly identification is key to managing them.
+Different types of flies, including cluster flies Australia and big flies Australia, are attracted to specific environments suited to their habits and lifecycle.
+Knowing the different types of fly species helps in choosing the most effective control methods.
 These are described below.

-The fly species that are common pests in Australia are:
+Common fly species that are pests in Australia include:

 • Bush fly